chetmurthy/sandbox-public/camlp5/qast.md

   | Nil
 ```

-the type ` 'a vala` is a Camlp5 type-constructor.
+The type ` 'a vala` is a Camlp5 type-constructor.
 It contains either
 a value of type ` 'a`, or an antiquotation.
+A short argument for why
+antiquotations markers are necessary, can be found in "Appendix C: Is
+`vala` Necessary?"

 Here's the parser:

 ```
   sexp: [